ARTICLE

 Some compasses do not use Earth’s magnetism to indicate direction.
 The gyrocompass, invented in the early 20th century, uses a spinning gyroscope to follow Earth’s axis of rotation to point to true north.
 Since magnetic north is not measured, variation is not an issue.
 Once the gyroscope begins spinning, motion will not disturb it.
 This type of compass is often used on ships and aircraft.

 A solar compass uses the sun as a navigational tool.
+It was used in the 19thand 20thcenturies to survey land.
+Because a solar compass is not affected by iron metal deposits or location relative to the poles, a solar compass can be more accurate than a magnetic compass, particularly near the poles.
 The most common method is to use a compass card and the angle of the shadow of the sun to indicate direction.

 Receivers from the global positioning system (GPS) have begun to take the place of compasses.
-A GPS receiver coordinates with satellites orbiting the Earth and monitoring stations on Earth to pinpoint the receiver's location.
+A GPS receiver coordinates with satellites orbiting Earth and monitoring stations on Earth to pinpoint the receiver's location.
 GPS receivers can plot latitude, longitude, and altitude on a map.
-Unless large objects block signals, readings are usually accurate to within about 15 meters (50 feet).
+In open areas and optimal conditions, standard GPS is accurate to about 6 meters (20 feet), and researchers have developed a so-called “SuperGPS” that is accurate within 10 centimeters (3.9 inches).

 Fast Fact